Accueil

 Présentation of the Research Unit: 'Mycology and Food Safety'

-Discover MycSA
+Discover MycSA in a video

 MycSA is a research unit located at the research centre INRAE Nouvelle Aquitaine - Bordeaux.
 It gathers about twenty-five researchers and technicians who work to unravel the interaction networks that result in the accumulation of Fusarium toxins in cereal or corn grains.